 Brightly colored African bracelets, African necklaces and African earrings are worn by the local Zulu Maidens.
 Traditional African designs have fused with contemporary styles creating unique South African Beadwork Jewelry.
 The beaded Zulu Love Letter is an example of this creativity.

-The African Art community includes some of the most naturally talented African Artists in the world with an incredibly diverse arrangement of artworks on offer, from scrimshaw art onto soapstone carvings, charcoal sketches, colorful wax batiks, banana leaf art, beautiful wildlife oil paintings, to the humble emerging African street art.
+The African Art community includes some of the most naturally talented African Artists in the world with an incredibly diverse arrangement of artworks on offer, from scrimshaw art onto soapstone carvings, charcoal sketches, colorful wax batiks, banana leaf art, beautiful wildlife oil paintings, to the humble emerging African street art or township art.
 African 'Big Five' wall hangings hand made in the local community project is another form of African Art.

 African Masks hand made from wood and fiber with metal inlays and African patterns, representing the different African cultures and tribes of indigenous Africans, from the East to the West Coast of Africa in their traditional ceremonies for both the living and the dead, most of these African Masks are highly decorated.